zkemail/relayer/README.md

 Step 0 is make sure to always add your IPv4 and IPv6 addresses to A and AAAA records respectively for both @ and www in DNS settings of the domain.

-To do this, follow these steps:
+Then, enable inbound traffic.
+To do so, follow these steps:

 0. Log in to the AWS Management Console.
 1. Navigate to the EC2 Dashboard.